Five Little Ducks Get Stuck

 - 3x5 index card

-Tell the children they will pretend to be stuck ducks while they read and write words ending with -uck.
+The children will pretend to be stuck ducks while they read and write words ending with -uck.
 Such as: duck, stuck, muck, pluck and yuck.

 Stuck in the muck